binkley/homebrewery-files/witch.md

 - **Aura of Life** <br>
   The warm presence of hearth and home lingers in the air around you, keeping death&rsquo;s cold hand at bay.

-\page

 - **Comprehend Languages** <br>
   You understand the meaning of spoken and written words, though your replies may be more creative than correct.
   A Witch doesn't just recognize the words &mdash; she knows what that person meant.

-- **Ceremony** <br>
-  A Witch does only births, deaths, and weddings.
-You can do others, but up to them what happens.

 - **Create Food and Water** <br>
   Conjure simple but nourishing meals and clean water, and sometimes stronger beverages.